 Most small business owners have a distrust of the government.
 This is mostly founded in the natural entrepreneurial tendency which is often restricted through regulation by the various governmental levels.
 However, the small business owner should embrace the opportunities the SBA provides and utilize the resources of the SBA.
 After all, the owner does pay for this agency through our taxation system.

-So what exactly does the SBA provide?
+What exactly does the SBA provide?
 Well, following the mission statement, it is designed to start, build, and grow businesses.
 The SBA provides capital through loans and access to Small Business Investment Companies (SBIC’s).
 In addition the SBA has educational resources in helping the small business owner start and manage his venture.
 There is an entire learning center on the SBA.gov website.
 The third benefit to the small business owner provides contracting support via education and registering as a government contractor.

 The following sections go into detail and explain each of these three benefits to the small business owner.
 These sections are detailed and provide an in-depth understanding of the respective benefit to the small business.